-Seatuck is actively involved in various wildlife surveys and other "citizen science" projects.
-Some are Seatuck-initiated efforts to gather baseline wildlife information about the Scully Estate and other properties; others are regional, statewide or nationwide programs in which Seatuck participates, assuming responsibility for a certain location or region on Long Island.
-These include the annual Captree Christmas Bird Count and the NY DEC Waterfowl Survey, among others.
-Volunteers are invited to participate - no experience is necessary.
-Many of these projects are suitable for incorporating educational components and can include class or private group participation.
+Seatuck manages and participates in a range of wildlife surveys and other "citizen science" or "community science" projects throughout the year.
+Some are Seatuck-initiated efforts to gather baseline wildlife information about wildlife on Long Island; others are regional, statewide or nationwide programs in which Seatuck participates, assuming responsibility for a certain location or region on Long Island.

 • Batmap Long Island - Project engages volunteers to record observations of bats across Long Island.
 Information will be used to help identify important feeding, roosting and perhaps overwintering sites.
 More information here.

 • Long Island River Herring Survey - This survey is organized by Seatuck and our partners at the Long Island Sound Study, Peconic Estuary Program and the South Shore Estuary Reserve - aims to find the waterways where "remnant" runs of river herring still exist and then to monitor the size and timing of those runs.
 More information here.